-- [43] As a general principle such further public notification may be required where the Board perceives a need for the public and/or the profession to know of the findings of a disciplinary hearing.
-This is in addition to the Respondent being named in this decision. - [44] Within New Zealand there is a principle of open justice and open reporting which is enshrined in the Bill of Rights Act 199024.
-The Criminal Procedure Act 2011 sets out grounds for suppression within the criminal jurisdiction25.
-Within the disciplinary hearing jurisdiction the courts have stated that the provisions in the Criminal Procedure Act do not apply but can be instructive26.
-The High Court provided guidance as to the types of factors to be taken into consideration in N v Professional Conduct Committee of Medical Council27.
+- [44] As a general principle such further public notification may be required where the Board perceives a need for the public and/or the profession to know of the findings of a disciplinary hearing.
+This is in addition to the Respondent being named in this decision. - [45] Within New Zealand there is a principle of open justice and open reporting which is enshrined in the Bill of Rights Act 199018.
+The Criminal Procedure Act 2011 sets out grounds for suppression within the criminal jurisdiction19.
+Within the disciplinary hearing jurisdiction the courts have stated that the provisions in the Criminal Procedure Act do not apply but can be instructive20.
+The High Court provided guidance as to the types of factors to be taken into consideration in N v Professional Conduct Committee of Medical Council21. - [46] The courts have also stated that an adverse finding in a disciplinary case usually requires that the name of the practitioner be published in the public interest22.
+It is, however, common practice in disciplinary proceedings to protect the names of other persons involved as naming them does not assist the public interest. - [47] Based on the above the Board will not order further publication.